matthieugomez/regife/README.md

 The command `ccemg` and `ccep` correspond respectively to Pesaran (2006) Common Correlated Effects Mean Group estimator (CCEMG) and Common Correlated Effects Pooled estimator (CCEP).

 Like with year fixed effect, these commands generate the mean value of regressors at each time accross groups. and add them as regressor.
 After this step,
-- `ccemg` runs the new model within each group and tests the beta accross all groups.
+- `ccemg` runs the new model within each id and averages the betas accross all ids.
 - `ccep` runs the new model on the pooled sample, interacting the newly created variables with group dummies.

 `ccep` relies on `reghdfe` and is generally faster than `ccemg`.